stridecolossus/jove-blog/blog/part-3-cube/render-loop.md

 The updated `render` method now looks like this:

+TODO - where is the fence configured in this process? i.e. waitReady but never passed in?

 ```java
 public void render(RenderSequence seq) {
     // Wait for previous frame to complete